It’s summer! Hopefully you are loaded up on sunscreen and bug spray because the sun and bugs are also celebrating vacation season.

 How does bug spray work?

 Bug spray is bug repellent.
-It should not be confused with insecticide because it does not kill bugs, rather it keeps them away from you.
-Insects like mosquitoes track carbon dioxide in order to find sources for food.
-Bug spray not only masks this smell, but makes it repulsive to these biting bugs.
+Do not confuse this with insecticide because it does not kill bugs but rather it keeps them away from you.
+Mosquitoes track carbon dioxide in order to find sources for food.
+Therefore, these sprays not only mask this smell, but makes it repulsive to these biting bugs.

 What’s in bug spray?

-The EPA has approved a few different active ingredients for bugspray including synthetic chemicals such as DEET, IR3535, Picaridin, and 2-undecanone.
+There are several active ingredients in bug spray.
+The EPA has approved a variety of different active ingredients for repellents including synthetic chemicals such as DEET, IR3535, Picaridin, and 2-undecanone.

 Natural active ingredients in bug spray include citronella oil (from lemongrass), oil from the leaves of lemon eucalyptus trees, and oil derived from the “catnip” plant.
 Please note, oil of lemon eucalyptus should not be used on children under 3 years of age.